As a Metairie area disability attorney, one of the first questions I am usually asked is "How much will this cost me?"

 Costs include things such as expenses incurred for medical records, long-distance phone calls, mail, parking at your hearing, and other costs paid to develop your disability case.

-As a Social Security disability lawyer in Louisiana, I generally handle the cost issue on a case-by-case basis.
+As a Social Security disability lawyer in Louisiana who handles cases nationwide, I generally handle the cost issue on a case-by-case basis.

 You should ask your disability lawyer (or disability representative) how they charge costs.